whitneyburton/portfolios/students/1508/ross-edfort/20151002-ross_edfort-m1.md

 ### Being A Community Member
 * Helped organize the 1510 Welcome Happy Hour and Information Session
 * Attended Septemeber Denver.rb Meetup
-* Helped patch a hole in the sidewalk outside, although it go stepped in multiple times by passersby :cry: :-1:
+* Helped patch a hole in the sidewalk outside, although it got stepped in multiple times by passersby :cry: :-1:

 ### Giving Feedback